NFischer08/Semi24-Fileexplorer/README.md

 - Modern and responsive user interface

 ## Installation

-If there is no release for your system, you have to build the application from source code.

 ### Option 1: Using the Executable

-1. Download the latest release from the Releases page
+1. Download the latest release from the Releases page for your system, if there is none, you will have to build from source
 2. Run the installer
 3. Launch the application from your system's application menu or by double-clicking it